nvi-inc/fs-vgos/fs-vgos.md

 >*Dave: is this right?
 Is it possible to sync before configure?*

+>EH: No, it needs config first.
+Unfortunately with this server, a sync invalidates the config, so it has to be done again.
+With the new server/FS, a sync won't cause this problem.

 >If an experiment spans the end of a December 31 or a June 30 and any RDBE gets its time reset after that but before the end of the experiment, **all** the RDBEs must have their times reset before recordings will work again.

+>EH: This will change with the new server/FS, which will display the VDIF epoch and FMSET will let you set it per RDBE.
+In that case, if one RDBE is rebooted after an epoch change (December 31 or June 30), that RDBE can be moved back to the previous epoch.

 Start Mark 6 servers
 ====================

+>EH: Eventually, the Mark6 should start the servers on boot.

 >*Dave: is there an FS command to check if these are running?*

+>EH: Suggest mk6=dts_id?; or antother suitable Mark6 command.

 The programs `cplane` and `dplane` need to be running on the Mark 6.
 These should startup after boot.